jsabater/genesisng/README.md

 A prototype application to demonstrate the many features of Zato.
-Roughly based upon the Java project [genesis](https://bitbucket.org/jsabater/genesis), it features a back-end for a boutique hotel management system.
+Roughly based upon the Java project [genesis](https://bitbucket.org/jsabater/genesis), it features a services back-end for a boutique hotel management system.
 Many of its features are not supposed to make strict sense in the real world, but rather show how a functionality is meant to be used or its possibilities.

 ## Overview